-S3 Litany - 1 life, 1 a/c type and no teleporting.
+S3 Litany - 1 a/c type per life and no teleporting.
 There are some series specific exceptions but pilots that follow this simple saying will not break any rules.
-This has been changed in Jan 2017 with 2 lives for dedicated bomber\strike pilots.
-They must ask for a reset for their 2nd life from the CM and are responsible for tracking their lives during a frame.
+This has been changed in Sept 2017 with 3 lives for pilots.
+They must ask for a reset from the CM for any controller accidents and are responsible for tracking their lives during a frame.

-Penalty Planes - poorer performing a/c will be assigned to any pilot that breaks the hard and fast rules.
+Penalty Planes - specific a/c will be assigned to any pilot that breaks the hard and fast rules.
 Do not;

-Pilot Sorties - Pilots must fly the a/c they are assigned to for the whole frame.
-There is no 'teleporting' between fields or changing a/c type in the frame, unless allowed for by series specific rules(ie driving a truck or flying a C47).
+Pilot Sorties - Pilots must fly the a/c they are assigned from the series aircraft table.
+They may switch between the three types but once they loose an aircraft type they have to switch to another available one.
+Once all are used up they are done for the night.
+There is no 'teleporting' between fields unless allowed for by series specific rules(ie driving a truck or flying a C47).
 Correcting a teleporting error during play will stop you from being awarded a penalty plane.

 Gunner Sorties - only pilots who fly multi-crew aircraft may gun for each other during a frame.
 All results as a gunner stand(ie kills and KIAs).
 Those pilots assigned to fighters cannot gun at any time during play.
 Dead fighter pilots can provide GCI or fly as an observer.